CraftTweaker/CraftTweaker-Documentation/docs/1.16/content/mods/Mekanism/content/attribute/gas/RadiationAttribute.md

 :::group{name=create}

 Creates an attribute representing the radioactivity of a chemical.
-This attribute <i>requires validation</i>, meaning chemical containers won't be able to accept <br />  chemicals with this attribute by default.
+This attribute <i>requires validation</i>, meaning chemical containers won't be able to accept chemicals with this attribute by default.

 Returns: Attribute representing the radioactivity of a substance.